-If the total of a corporation's franchise or income tax and recycling surcharge due is \$500 or more, it generally must make quarterly estimated tax payments.
-Failure to make required estimated tax payments may result in an interest charge.
+If the total of a combined group's franchise or income tax and recycling surcharge due is \$500 or more, it generally must make quarterly estimated tax payments in order to avoid an interest charge.
+In general, the designated agent must make quarterly estimated tax payments on behalf of all members of the combined group.
+See s.
+Tax 2.66, Wisconsin Administrative Code, for details and exceptions.